UBC-MDS/tidyplusR/README.md

 Ideas subject to change
 -----------------------

 -   As a part of the initial proposal, the above ideas can be implemented.
-However, some functionalities are subject to change based on the project timeline or technical complexity
+However, some functionality are subject to change based on the project timeline or technical complexity

 License
 -------